kuzzleio/documentation/src/sdk-reference/go/1/document/mCreate/index.md

 order: 200
 ---

-# mCreate
+# MCreate

-Creates new documents in the persistent data storage.
+Creates multiple documents.

-Returns a partial error (with status 206) if one or more documents fail to create.
+Returns a partial error (error code 206) if one or more documents creations fail.

 ## Arguments